sofi007/AdvModel/README.md

 * We inject the following perturbations on rosbag file.
 Some of the perturbations are made manually.

+* Please find the set of images according to the following table: https://bit.ly/2WjrO5u

 | Scenario ID |Perturbation | Image |